loveCodeNstuff/Neighborhood-Map/README.md

 Neighborhood Map Project for my Udacity Front End Development Course

+## How to use Site
+This site has a list of places marked on google maps which can be filtered by name.
+Also the list has a button on the top left side which marked by a 'X'.
+This button will move the list out of your way and back onto screen if clicked while off screen.
+Enjoy :-)

 ## How to run Site
 Either use Staging Site Link or run on LocalHost instructions below